Reading is (Still) Fundamental

 FEBRUARY 7, 2011

 When this happens, it becomes incredibly difficult to understand the original intent of the code, the order in which changes were made, and how to go about making things better.
 Change orders occur.
 When coders have crazy unreadable code its referred to as “spaghetti code.”
-This creates something known as “ technical debt ”.
+Single strands of code are impossible to trace through the tangled masses coders can weave.

 I Know It When I See It (Anchoring Bias)